13th August, 2019 @ 12:00 am

 The program will begin with two nights in the town of Nhulunbuy, for orientation and cultural activities.
 The next three days will be spent in a Homeland where participants will experience a traditional Yolgnu ‘Welcome to Country’ and time interacting with the hosting family and learning about the language, Dreaming stories, kinship structures and some of the traditional practices that form a central part of Yolgnu life today.
 The last night will be spent in Nhulunbuy, before returning to Adelaide.

-The Aboriginal Cultural Immersion Program aims to bring together current school leaders, Principals and students, to experience first-hand the uniqueness of Aboriginal culture and deepen their respect and understanding of Australia’s First Peoples, to enable them to lead with greater insight the reconciliation movement in their communities.
+The Aboriginal Cultural Immersion Program aims to bring together current and aspiring leaders to experience first-hand the uniqueness of Aboriginal culture and deepen understanding of Australia’s First Peoples, to enable them to lead with greater insight the reconciliation initiatives in their communities.

 The program will begin and end in single room accommodation in Nhulunbuy.
-Days 3 to 5 will be spent on a traditional Homeland with tents (individual tents for Principals and shared tents for students).
+Days 3 to 5 will be spent on a traditional Homeland with tents (individual tents).

 The Aboriginal Cultural Immersion Program will have participants engaging in a range of hands on activities which will include some of the following; Yolgnu language lessons, kinship structures, basket weaving, bush tucker and bush medicines, making fire, making traditional paint from clay, traditional dancing, fishing and making jewellery.